sundicide/alfred-workflow_bookmark-manager/README.md

 create.rb -> create new bookmark
 search.rb -> search bookmark by title, url

+## How to Use

+**Prerequisite.** Alfed app is required

+1. Download release
+2. unpack file
+3. Double click the file

 ## How to Edit and Export
 1. import Workflow to Alfred
 2. Edit Workflow